 - Preparing For Life – From grooming to work habits, children who practice skills–like reading for thirty minutes every afternoon or brushing their teeth before bed– are better at time management and have a greater sense of self discipline as they get older

-- Gaining Independence – When children know expectations, they don’t have to be told to make their bed every morning or finish their work on time.
-They can do it on their own and feel a sense of pride and confidence from knowing what needs to be done and following through on it
+- Gaining Independence – When children know expectations, they don’t have to be reminded to finish work or make their bed.
+They can do it on their own and feel a sense of pride and confidence.

 A major benefit of having the kids around all summer is the opportunity to lessen your load with household duties.
 If they have extra free time, spreading out chores is a great way to keep them busy, teach responsibility, and keep the house clean all summer long.